In an Emergency, dial 9-1-1

 District 1 is sub-divided into 11 beats, numbered 1 through 11.
 These areas are patrolled by District 1 officers.
 The District houses two detective units which investigate felony crimes against persons and property.

-A number of special units are located at District 1 to include the K-9 Unit, District 1 PAR officers, the Gang Intervention Unit, and the Foot Patrol Unit.
+A number of special units are located at District 1 to include the K-9 Unit, Strategic Response Team (S.R.T.),and the Gang Intervention Unit.

 15001 E Alameda Parkway